d4l3k/cs540-project/paper.md

 This method is obviously heavily dependent on the exact form of the Gaussian process.
 We started with the simplest case of a "vanilla" Gaussian process using radial basis functions for the kernels.
-This approach yielded poor results, since with only a few data points to train on, most of the function space is predicted to be zero.
+This approach yielded poor results since with only a few data points to train on, most of the function space is predicted to be zero.
 Using a summed Matern and Linear kernel, performance can beat Bayesian optimization.